-Your Radiation Therapists will make every effort to make you comfortable during the x- rays.
+Your Radiation Therapists will make every effort to make you comfortable during the making of the mask and CT Scan.
 They will explain every step of what they are doing.
-The measurements from your x-rays will be used to plan your treatments.
+The measurements from your CT Scan will be used to plan your treatments.